 Tertullian, whom Eusebius next cites, notes that Domitian exiled Christians, but he does not mention John and, like Hegesippus, he has Domitian himself cease the persecution and recall the exiles.
 Possibly Tertullian was drawing from Hegesippus’s account.

 After mentioning the names of bishops at the time of the accession of Trajan, Eusebius once again claims that John was still alive at this time, and he introduces his two witnesses: Irenaeus and Clement, who should, he adds, be considered trustworthy.
-Furlong notes evidence of the apologetic tone and he again suggests Eusebius was countering the tradition of the Apostle’s early martyrdom.
+Evidence of apologetic tone is given, perhaps because Eusebius was countering the tradition of the Apostle’s early martyrdom.

 First Eusebius quotes (twice) Irenaeus’s claims that John lived until the reign of Trajan.
 He then relates Clement of Alexandria’s statement that John returned to Ephesus from exile after the death of “the tyrant.”